Project Type: Research and Education

 Educators; Researchers

-This product is associated with the project "The Soil Organic Carbon network (SOCnet): Farmers building soil assets to help mitigate and adapt to climate change in the North Central US"
+This product is associated with the project "The Soil Organic Carbon network (SOCnet): Farmers building soil health to boost productivity and profitability while increasing resilience to extreme weather in the North Central U.S."

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.